Program > Plenary talks

 Abstract:

-For many years, he has been working with MeijerG and FoxH functions and have built the largest collection of their cases, where one can find about 150 named functions and their combinations.
-Recently, ha has presented his results at ResourceFunction["MeijerGForm"] and ResourceFunction["FractionalOrderD"] and made talks at the Wolfram's WRI conference.
-He will describe the structure of majority of the one dimensional integral transforms, which include Riemann-Liouville fractional integro-differentiation as case and all of them are cases of H-transform with FoxH function at the kernel.
+For many years, Oleg has worked with Meijer G and Fox H functions and has helped to build the largest collection of their particular cases, wherein one can find about 150 named functions and their combinations.
+Recently, in collaboration with Paco Jain, he has implemented his results in the Wolfram Function Repository with the four functions MeijerGFormFoxHFormGenericIntegralTransform, and FractionalOrderD, and made corresponding talks at the Wolfram's annual Technology Conference.
+In this talk, he will describe the structure of majority of the one-dimensional integral transforms (including Riemann-Liouville fractional integro-differentiation as case) in terms of Mellin-Barnes integrals containing Fox H functions in the kernel.

 Biography:

-Oleg Igorevich Marichev was born in 1945 in Velikiye Luki, Russia) is a Russian mathematician.
-In 1949 he moved to Minsk with his parents.
+Oleg Igorevich Marichev was born in 1945 in Velikiye Luki, Soviet Union) is a mathematician.
+In 1949 he moved to Minsk (Belarus) with his parents.
 He graduated from the University of Belarus, where he continued to study for the Ph.D. degree.
 His scientific supervisor was Fedor Gakhov.
 He is the co-author of a comprehensive five volume series of Integrals and Series (Gordon and Breach Science Publishers, 1986–1992) together with Yury Brychkov and A. P. Prudnikov.
 Around 1990 he received the D.Sc. degree (Habilitation) in mathematics from the University of Jena, Germany.
 In 1992, Marichev started working with Stephen Wolfram on Mathematica.
 His wife Anna helps him in his job.

 Oleg Marichev holds two doctorates in mathematics.
 His first dissertation, completed at the Belarusian State University, Minsk, was titled "Tricomi's Boundary Value Problem for Some Mixed Type Equations and Integral Equations with Special Functions in the Kernels."
 His second dissertation, for an advanced doctorate from Friedrich-Schiller-Universität, Jena, Germany, was titled "Functions of Hypergeometric Type and Some Applications to Integral and Differential Equations."
 Marichev is the author or coauthor of 70 papers and eight books, including his Handbook of Integral Transforms of Higher Transcendental Functions.
 He wrote the five-volume series Integrals and Series with A. P. Prudnikov and Yu.
 A. Brychkov.
 He is also a coauthor with S. G. Samko and A. A. Kilbas of Integrals and Derivatives of Fractional Order and Some of Their Applications, the first complete monograph on the topic.
 Marichev joined Wolfram Research in 1991 and has developed many of Mathematica's algorithms for the calculation of definite and indefinite integrals and hypergeometric functions including Meijer G.

-Professor at University of Potsdam, Germany
+Professor at Technical University of Applied Sciences Würzburg-Schweinfurt, Germany

 Abstract: